minecire/Virtual-Scrapbook-for-My-Memories-Suite/README.md

 Although it is quite a bit slower and glitchier due to the limitations of web generally, and godot's web exporter specifically, you can use the web build here: https://minecire.github.io/Virtual-Scrapbook-for-My-Memories-Suite/

-#### Note: Due to the limitations of web, you must compress your project directory into a .zip file in order to upload.
+#### Note: Due to the limitations of web, you must compress your project directory into a .zip or .vsb file in order to upload.

 ## Build Info
 This is a project creating using Godot Engine 4.5, and as such you need to install Godot to make use of the source code.